 Shediac is recognized the world over as "The Lobster Capital of the World" for its lobster fishing industry.
 For that reason, in 1989 the Shediac Rotary Club thought it fitting to erect a monument in tribute of the delectable crustacean and promote its role in the development of our community.

 The late Winston Bronnum from Penobquis, New Brunswick, was commissioned to create this magnificent showpiece.

 Restrooms available on-site.
-Souvenir shops nearby.
+Kayak & stand-up paddle board rental and souvenir shops nearby.